andrea9293/mcp-documentation-server/README.md

 ## Features

-- 📄 **Document Management** - Add, list, retrieve documents with metadata
+- 📄 **Document Management** - Add, list, retrieve, and delete documents with metadata
 - 🔍 **Semantic Search** - AI-powered search using embeddings
 - 📁 **File Upload** - Drop .txt/.md files in uploads folder for processing
 - 🧩 **Smart Chunking** - Automatic text splitting for better search accuracy
+- 🗑️ **Document Deletion** - Clean removal of documents and their chunks
 - 🌍 **Multilingual** - Supports multiple languages with quality embeddings
 - 💾 **Local Storage** - All data stored locally in JSON format
 - ⚡ **Fast Setup** - No database required, works out of the box